brittlewis12/witness-budgets/witness-budgets.md

 ---

-## Part VI: Implementation and Instrumentation
+## Part VI: Implementation and instrumentation

-### 6.1 Proof Assistant Reality Check
+### 6.1 Proof assistant reality check

 **Coq/Agda:**
 - Constructive by default (intuitionistic type theory)
 - Can extract programs from proofs (Set/Type, not Prop)
 - Classical axioms (LEM, AC) can be added explicitly if needed
 - Natural fit for constructive mathematics
-- Extraction gotcha: Content in Prop erases - keep algorithmic content in Set/Type
+- Extraction consideration: Content in Prop erases — keep algorithmic content in Set/Type

 **Lean 4:**
 - Classical by default (LEM and choice axioms available in logic)